joseph-ampfer/AI_Chat_220/README.md

 https://joseph-ampfer.github.io/AI_Chat_220/

-# To try out our site, download our repo and:
+# To try out our new site, download our repo and:
 1. Make `.env` file in root
 2. Paste in the configuration we sent
 3. In the terminal from our directory run `npm install`